 During the season 2022/2023, Alexandra is returning to Meiningen with conductor Anton Lubchenko, debuting with the Radio Chamber Orchestra in Bucharest, Vorarlberg Sinfonieorchester in Feldkirch and Bregenz with conductor Leo McFall.
 2023 marks also the collaboration with contemporary composers.
 Alexandra is recording a CD with works by Norwegian composer Martin Romberg in March 2023.
 Chilean composer Luis Saglie is writting a Piano Concerto for Alexandra Silocea, to be performed in Chile and Australia with conductor Alejandra Urrutia.

 In search of reaching new audiences, Alexandra is the creator of a new concert format: "Klimt meets Bösendorfer - The Tree of Life", a concept combining solo piano music, poetry and an exceptional limited edition Bösendorfer grand piano.
-The concept concert had its premiere in September 2022 at the Kunsthistorisches Museum Vienna, on the occasion of Gustav Klimts 160th birthday and will feature during 2023/2024 in a series of concerts internationally.
+The concept concert had its premiere at the National Gallery Vienna (Kunsthistorisches Museum Vienna), on the occasion of Gustav Klimts 160th birthday and featured at the Opening Night of the "Meisterstrasse in Residence" at the London Craft Week.
+During 2023/2024, a series of concerts will follow internationally.

-Described as a 'special talent' (International Piano Magazine), with 'musical grace and fluency' (Gramophone), Alexandra is working with orchestras such as the London Philharmonic Orchestra, the Academic State Symphony Orchestra of Russia „Evgeny Svetlanov“, the Bamberg Symphony Orchestra, Montreal Chamber Orchestra, Vienna Chamber Orchestra, Haydn Orchestra Bozen, Gävle Symphony Orchestra, Kymi Sinfonietta, Meininger Hofkapelle, etc with conductors such as Vladimir Jurowski, Jakub Hrusa, Leo McFall, Philippe Bach, Pablo Gonzalez, Gerard Korsten, Christian Badea, Hansjörg Schellenberger, etc.
+Described as a 'special talent' (International Piano Magazine), with 'musical grace and fluency' (Gramophone), Alexandra is working with orchestras such as the London Philharmonic Orchestra, the Academic State Symphony Orchestra of Russia „Evgeny Svetlanov“, the Bamberg Symphony Orchestra, Montreal Chamber Orchestra, Vienna Chamber Orchestra, Haydn Orchestra Bozen, Gävle Symphony Orchestra, Kymi Sinfonietta, Meininger Hofkapelle, etc with conductors such as Vladimir Jurowski, Jakub Hrusa, Leo McFall, Alexandre Bloch, Philippe Bach, Pablo Gonzalez, Gerard Korsten, Christian Badea.

 Alexandra has been invited to festivals such as the Enescu, Ravinia, Dvorak, Brighton, Ryedale, Mahler Festival, her concerts being live broadcast by the BBC Radio 3, Radio France, ORF, Mezzo, Marquee TV and has performed in venues such as the Vienna Musikverein and Konzerthaus (both in recital and concerto appearences), Carnegie Hall, Royal Festival Hall, Bridgewater Hall and Wigmore Hall, the latest for a four hands appearence with her mentor, Elisabeth Leonskaja, at the 70th birthday-concert of the acclaimed pianist.